Simone Biles shakes off calf injury to dominate during Olympic gymnastics qualifying

 “We told her to remind herself, like she’s capable of doing it,” Landi said.
 “She knows she’s got it and it's OK and then she did.
 So, really excited for her.”

-The issue hardly slowed Biles.
-She posted the highest score on floor and vault through two subdivisions, a position she'll likely find herself in at the end of the day as she tries to add to her career total of seven Olympic medals.
+The issue hardly slowed her down.
+Biles posted the highest score on floor and vault — both after the injury — as she tries to add to her career total of seven Olympic medals.

-The only adjustment she made was deciding to skip attempting a unique skill on uneven bars she submitted to the International Gymnastics Federation on Friday.
-Instead, she did her usual set to score a 14.333.
+The only event final Biles is likely to miss is uneven bars, where she opted not to attempt a unique skill she submitted to the International Gymnastics Federation on Friday.
+She can still opt to do it during the team final, opening the door for it to be entered into the sport's Code of Points with her name attached.

+Yet that appeared to be far from Biles' mind when he finished up her bars set.
+Instead, there was a mixture of relief and the urge to soak in the moment following her dismount at what could be the final competition of her unparalleled career.

-The Americans scored a 172.296, well clear of the field after two subdivisions as they search for what they're calling “redemption” after finishing runner-up to Russia three years ago.
+The same could be said of her teammates after the heavily favored Americans finished at 172.296, more than five points clear of Italy (166.861) through two of five subdivisions as they search for what they're calling “redemption” following a runner-up finish to Russia three years ago.

 “They’re happy and relieved,” Landi said.
 “Day one, now moving on to team finals, all-around finals, a couple event finals hopefully.”